 John Harlow was a physician.
 He was unmarried and lived in one of the apartments at 499 Beacon and also maintained his medical office there.
 He previously had been a physician at the US Veterans Hospital in West Roxbury and had lived in Cambridge.

 On October 15, 1931, 499 Beacon was acquired from John Harlow by his brother-in-law, John Carroll Marble.
 He and his wife, Roselle (Harlow) Marble, lived in Portland, Maine.
 Dr. Harlow continued to live and maintain his medical office at 499 Beacon.

 In March of 1936, John Marble filed for (and subsequently received) permission to convert 499 Beacon from four apartments and doctor’s office to six apartments and a doctors office.

 John S. Harlow continued to live at 499 Beacon until his death in January of 1950.
 499 Beacon was inherited by Roselle (Harlow) Marble and their sister, Marion (Harlow) Tribou, the wife of Earl Squires Tribou.

-499 Beacon remained an apartment building in 2014.
+499 Beacon remained an apartment building in 2018.